 The 46-unit bachelor of arts in art degree program provides innovative and rigorous concentrations in art history, studio art and art history/studio art.

 The 46-unit bachelor of arts in art degree program provides innovative and rigorous concentrations in art history, studio art and art history/studio art.
 All art history and studio courses are integral to each of the concentrations, providing introductory experiences in selected areas, and are core prerequisites to all concentrations.
 They focus on perceptual skills, modes of consciousness, creative expression and critical thinking.
 Attention is given to traditions and heritage of the discipline, contemporary issues and forms, imaginative problem solving and written English proficiency within the discipline.
 Courses are designed to provide a broad experiential and conceptual orientation to the visual arts and art history.
+Degree requirements can be found in the current SF State bulletin.

 Admission to the Undergraduate Program